Remi-Gau/bids_workshop/README.md

 - Coding experience: none
 - Prior experience with neuroimaging data: none
-- Data: feel free to bring your own dataset to work on but if you do not have data, some will be provided.
+- Data: feel free to bring your own dataset to work on but if you do not have data, some data is provided.
 - Data type
   - fMRI and resting state
   - Anat